PanoramicPanda/vite-react-symbiote/README.md

 1. **Update Symbiote Name:**

-   Ensure you update the `symbioteName` variable in the deploy_to_ts script to match your Symbiote's folder name.
+   Ensure you update the `buildFolder` variable in the `build_folder_name.json` to match your Symbiote's folder name.

 2. **Run Deploy Script:**